annaesvensson/yellow-install/README.md

 `content/shared/page-new-wiki.md` = content file for new wiki page, [if wiki was selected](https://github.com/annaesvensson/yellow-wiki)
 `content/shared/page-new-blog.md` = content file for new blog page, [if blog was selected](https://github.com/annaesvensson/yellow-blog)
 `content/shared/page-error-404.md` = content file for error page

-The log file can be found in file `system/extensions/yellow-website.log`.

 ## Acknowledgements